OpenSenseAction/TrainingSchoolEnvIntro/README.md

-# TrainingSchoolEnvIntro
+# Training school envioment and info on coding setup
-Info on env and coding setup for the OpenSense Training School on merging and application on opportunistic rainfall data.
+This repositories holds the installation instructions for the [OpenSense Training School on merging and application on opportunistic rainfall data](https://indico.scc.kit.edu/event/4626/) as well as some material for scientific python packages that will be used during the workshop.
+Please make sure that the installtion of the environment works on you machine and that you are familiar with the pthon tools we will use.